naik-aakash/lobster-database-paper-analysis-scripts/README.md

 [comment]: <> (add one sample json if possible)
 [comment]: <> (add spin-polarization to lobsterpy plots, do all-bonds and cation-anion analysis for all compounds)
 [comment]: <> (lobsterpy plot data should be a CompleteCohp object)
+[comment]: <> (Could you add a plot of the Lobster density of states for one compound in the sample repo?
+I would do the same for COHP as well.)